 Obsessive compulsive disorders are a group of mental and behavioral issues that involve obsession: thinking repeatedly about something (including dwelling or worrying), and compulsion: feeling compelled to do certain behaviors, such as having an absolutely perfectly made bed, excessive hand washing, or repetitive actions such as blinking or touching objects a certain amount of times.

 Other examples of obsessive compulsive disorder behaviors:

-- Fear of germs (which may cause them to avoid touching certain objects, to wash hands, clean clothes, or clean the house excessively)
+- Fear of germs (which may cause one to avoid touching certain objects, to wash hands, clean clothes, or clean the house excessively)

-- Needing to change clothes, re-make the bed, etc repeatedly till it feels “right”
+- Needing to change clothes, re-make the bed, etc repeatedly till things feel “right”

 - Needing repeatedly to make sure lights are off, doors are locked, etc (aka “checking”)

 - Counting while performing a task such as opening a door or walking up steps to land on a “good” or “safe” number